k4r1/nas-os-tvheadend/kernel/README.md

 - `drivers/media/dvb-frontends/dib0070.o`
 - `drivers/media/dvb-frontends/dib0070.ko` - This is the file you want to package with your NAS App

+I recommend building from inside the NAS OS Development [VMWare image](https://www.seagate.com/nasos/SDK/0.7/downloads/index.html#sdk) provided by Seagate, as it already contains the toolchain you will need.

 ## Troubleshooting

 To load your module into the running kernel, use the `insmod NAME.ko` command.
 If you have an error, examine the output of the `dmesg` command - it is usually a dependend kernel module which has not been inserted.